galenhuntington/hpre/README.md

    propItWorks x = isPrime x == isPrime' x
 ```

-Once it's time to swap in the new version, in most languages I
+Once it’s time to swap in the new version, in most languages I
 could just switch the names, but for Haskell I have to change every
 definition.
 This comes up a lot for me, in addition to the many
 other times I want to rename a function.